Charlie Kimball: IndyCar Series (2011–2021)

 It was announced on December 16, 2010, that Kimball would move up to the IndyCar Series in 2011, in which he would drive the No. 83 entry for Chip Ganassi Racing.
 Kimball finished nineteenth in points with a best finish of ninth at the New Hampshire Motor Speedway.

 Kimball returned to the team in 2012 and again finished nineteenth in points despite missing a race due to injury.
 He finished second at the Honda Indy Toronto, his first career podium finish.
 Kimball won his first IndyCar race on August 4, 2013, at the Honda Indy 200 at Mid-Ohio.
 He also finished second at Pocono and fourth at Barber and ranked ninth in points.
 In 2013, he competed in his first 24 Hours of Daytona race with Ganassi and was on the race-winning team with co-drivers Juan Pablo Montoya, Scott Pruett, and Memo Rojas.

 In the 2014 IndyCar season, Kimball scored four top-five finishes and placed ninth in points.
 In 2015, he finished third at the Indianapolis 500 and the Grand Prix of Sonoma, and finished fifth at the Grand Prix of Indianapolis.
 The driver finished fifth at both Indianapolis races and got eleven top-fives in sixteen races, which earned him a ninth overall position in 2016.
 He scored no top-fives in 2017, and he parted with Ganassi afterward.

 Carlin signed Kimball for the 2018 season.
-He got a fifth place finish at Toronto and collected six top-tens.
-Kimball ran part-time in 2019, scoring two tenth place finishes.
+He got a fifth-place finish at Toronto and collected six top-tens.
+Kimball ran part-time in 2019, scoring two tenth-place finishes.
 He joined A. J. Foyt Enterprises in 2020, where he scored two top-tens.
 In 2021, Kimball failed to qualify for the Indy 500 for the first time in his career.

 Personal life

 Kimball was born in England but grew up in Camarillo, California.
 His father Gordon was a designer of Formula One and Indy cars.

-At 22, Kimball was diagnosed with type 1 diabetes and was forced to abandon his racing program midseason.
+At the age of 22, Kimball was diagnosed with type 1 diabetes and was forced to abandon his racing program midseason.
 Undeterred, he climbed back into the cockpit the following year and claimed a podium finish in his first race after returning.
 He is also the first licensed driver with diabetes in the history of IndyCar racing (Howdy Wilcox hid the fact he was driving with diabetes in the 1932 Indy 500 but was barred from competing when officials found out before the 1933 race).
 Novo Nordisk, the manufacturer of the insulin Kimball uses, became a full-time sponsor of his racing program in 2011.

 Kimball married Kathleen, whom he first met in high school, in 2014, the wedding officiated by fellow driver James Hinchcliffe.
 The couple relocated to Indianapolis, where they live with two dogs.
 Kathleen earned her MBA from Indiana University Kelley School of Business, and works at Kimball Marketing Group.

 Kimball is a long-time fan of the Los Angeles Dodgers baseball team.